 Energy drinks have become popular for their ability to give a quick burst of energy.
-This has made them popular for truck drivers looking to stay awake on long hauls, Kinesiology students who need to work through the night, Belman dental office staff working the later hours to get caught up on paperwork, and athletes who need an extra bit of energy.
+This has made them popular for truck drivers looking to stay awake on long hauls, Kinesiology students who need to work through the night, dentist office staff working the later hours to get caught up on paperwork, and athletes who need an extra bit of energy.

 Red Bull is one of the original energy drinks to be released in the western market.
 An Austrian business man encountered a similar drink on his trips to Thailand and found that it was an excellent cure for jet lag.
 He acquired the rights to the product and began marketing it as Red Bull in Europe and then latter in North America and throughout the world.
 Red Bull established itself as a favorite beverage in the underground club scene as people sought a way to keep on their feet through long nights of dancing.
 Eventually, Red Bull became a mainstream success and it is now easily found in corner stores, grocery stores, and vending machines around the world.
 You will even find caterers offering the beverage as an option alongside soft drinks, wines, and spirits.